Ambika (Jainism): Worship

-Worship of Ambika is very old, a number of images and temples of ambika are found in India.
-Goddess Ambika along with Padmavati, Chakreshvari are held as esteemed deities and worshipped in Jains along with tirthankaras.
+A number of images and temples of Ambika are found in India.
+Goddess Ambika along with Padmavati and Chakreshvari is held as an esteemed deity and along with Tirthankaras, is worshipped by Jains.
 Ambika and Padmavati are associated with tantric rituals.
 These tantric rites involves yantra-vidhi, pitha-sthapana and mantra-puja.
 Ambika is also called Kalpalata and kamana devi a goddess that fulfils.
-In Vimal Vasai Ambika is carved kalpalata, a wish fulfilling creeper.
+At Vimal Vasahi, Ambika is carved kalpalata, a wish fulfilling creeper.
 Ambika is also associated with childbirth and prosperity.
-Ambika and Sarvahana is the most favoured yaksha-yakshi pair in western parts of India.
 Ambika is also worshiped as Kuladevi or gotra-devi.
 Ambika is the kula-devi of the Porwad(Pragvat) Jain community.
-While she is worshipped by all murtipujak Jains, she is specially revered by the Porwads.
+While she is worshipped by all Śvetāmbara Murtipujaka Jains, she is specially revered by the Porwads.

-According to legend, after completing construction of Gommateshwara statue, Chavundaraya organised a mahamastakabhisheka with five liquids, milk, tender coconut, sugar, nectar and water collected in hundreds of pots but liquid could not flow below the navel of the statue.
+According to a Digambara legend, after completing construction of Gommateshwara statue, Chavundaraya organised a mahamastakabhisheka with five liquids, milk, tender coconut, sugar, nectar and water collected in hundreds of pots but liquid could not flow below the navel of the statue.
 Kushmandini appeared disguised as a poor old woman holding milk in the shell of half of a white Gullikayi fruit and the abhisheka was done from head to toe.
 Chavundaraya realised his mistake and did abhishek without pride and arrogance and this time abhisheka was done from head to toe.
 Worship of Kushmandini devi or Ambika is an integral part of Jain rituals in Shravanabelagola.